- When is a cavernous body implant/penile prosthesis necessary?

 Is there a test to check whether the penile prosthesis is the last option?

-A SKAT injection can be used to test whether the blood flow in the penis is sufficient for an erection.
+By injecting a special substance, it is possible to test whether the blood flow in the penis is sufficient for an erection.
 This injection opens all vessels to the maximum.

 What the test shows: